puppetlabs/relay-docs/docs/reference/relay-functions.md

 certs: !Fn.jsonUnmarshal [!Secret certs]
 ```

-Because Nebula secrets are always stored as strings, the `jsonUnmarshal` function is useful when you need to pass the contents of a secret into a function that requires a data type other than a string.
+Because Relay secrets are always stored as strings, the `jsonUnmarshal` function is useful when you need to pass the contents of a secret into a function that requires a data type other than a string.

 ## merge